FarahBaracat/farahbaracat.github.io/writing/_posts/2026-07-26-tennis-lessons.md

 <!-- This is all possible thanks to my beautiful parents! -->

 I'm beyond words grateful for my parents for this mindset.
 For spending all the time, effort, and money to make sure we could learn a sport at a young age, and for being there every single step of the way: all the training session, all the matches, all the tournaments, all the travels, boot-camps, they would find the time and be there with me.
-I honeslly don’t recall a single training session or match where I was alone.
+I honestly don’t recall a single training session or match where I was alone.

 I realize how much that shaped who I am today, 20 years later.